 American Dog Tick Habitat:

-They prefer to live in grassy areas with tall foliage.
-Large numbers of American dog ticks may be found in fields, pastures, fresh and saltwater marshes and meadows.
-The following images are examples of where you might find American Dog Ticks:
+American dog ticks prefer to live in grassy areas with tall foliage.
+Large numbers of these ticks may be found in fields, pastures, fresh and saltwater marshes and meadows.
+The following images are examples of where you might find American dog ticks:

 The American dog tick is known to carry and transmit several pathogens affecting humans, as well as animals.
 Click on the links below to learn more about the diseases that can be spread through a bite from the American dog tick:

 Biology and Feeding Habits

 1.)
 American dog ticks are a 3-host tick and have 3 life stages when they bite animals: larva, nymph, and adult.
 These ticks are considered a 3-host tick, meaning that one tick will feed from a different host at each of these three life stages.
 Larvae and nymph ticks tend to feed on smaller mammals, while adults favor larger mammals, like dogs, horses, and humans.

 American dog ticks feed for 5-14 days, depending on life stage.